 Compared with Alpackas, Kokopellis have more angular designs with long flat sterns and upturned bows.
 All Kokopellis except the lightweight flatwater Hornet feature two air chambers, and their signature all-rounder whitewater boat, the Nirvana, is available with either a whitewater deck or self-bailing floor.
 Most boats are available with a TiZip zipper for internal gear storage and incorporate the British-made Leafield D7 valve.

-Kokopelli reduced costs significantly below those of Alpacka by outsourcing production to China and by limiting customization (to borrow a line from Henry Ford, you can have a Nirvana in any color as long as it’s yellow).
+Kokopelli reduced costs significantly below those of Alpacka by outsourcing production to China and by limiting customization.
 The company took to social media enthusiastically and partnered with many boaters (including this writer) for sponsorships and media projects.
 In 2017 Kokopelli achieved that holy grail of ourdoor company gearsmanship: being carried by retail giant REI.

 Just a few years after their first shipments, Kokopelli packrafts have become a common sight on Alaska rivers and online, and their web store regularly sells out of new production runs.
 I have a rule against reviewing sponsored products on Winterbear, so I won’t comment on the performance of Kokopelli’s boats here.
 Several reviews can be found online.